liam-selfors/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

 The *Theater Outcomes Based on Launch Date* graph charts campaigns based on their launch date, but We may want to show the same visualization by deadline to see what time of year is most successful to show a play.
-We may also want to consider success rates across other variables such as whether or not the Kickstarter campaign was a staff pick or spotlight campaign.
-Additional breakouts that may provide meaninful insights are annual trends and duration of the campaign.
+We may also want to create additional tables/graphs showing success rates across other variables such as whether or not the Kickstarter campaign was a staff pick or spotlight campaign.
+Additional breakouts for tables and graphs that may provide meaninful insights are annual trends and duration of the campaign.